 - It may be discovered on routine blood count in a person with no related symptoms or there may be nonspecific complaints of lethargy and tiredness.

-- About a third present with symptoms due to thrombosis.
+- Thrombotic events are the major cause of morbidity and mortality in polycythaemia vera.
+About a third present with symptoms due to thrombosis.
 Three quarters of this is arterial thrombosis and a quarter is venous thrombosis.
 Features include stroke, myocardial infarction, deep vein thrombosis and pulmonary embolism.

 - About 30% of patients complain of headaches, dizziness and sweating - in decreasing order of frequency.